Campbell Newman: Early life and military career

 Campbell Newman was born on 12 August 1963 in Canberra, to parents who later both represented Tasmania in the federal parliament and were both ministers in Liberal–National coalition governments.
 His father, Kevin, represented the federal seat of Bass from 1975 to 1984, and was a minister in the Fraser government.
 His mother, Jocelyn Newman (née Mullett), was a Senator for Tasmania (1986–2002) and a minister in the Howard government.
 Campbell Newman was raised in Tasmania, attending Launceston Church Grammar School, then returned to Canberra.

 He joined the Australian Army as a staff cadet at the Royal Military College, Duntroon in 1981, graduating as a lieutenant in 1985.
 He spent 13 years in the army, resigning in 1993 with the rank of major.
 He has an honours degree in civil engineering from the University of New South Wales.

 He moved to Queensland, where he graduated with an MBA from the University of Queensland, then worked as a consultant for PA Consulting Group, and subsequently for the agricultural storage company Grainco, before deciding to stand for election as lord mayor of Brisbane.

 Lord Mayor of Brisbane

 In the 2004 election, Newman narrowly defeated Labor incumbent Tim Quinn.
 However, a majority of wards returned Labor councillors, meaning Newman had to work with a Labor-dominated civic cabinet and a Labor deputy mayor.

 The most significant infrastructure item initiated or delivered during this first term was the TransApex package of bridge, traffic and tunnel projects.

-In the 2008 election, Newman was re-elected and the Liberals took control of the council by taking at least six wards from Labor.
+In the 2008 election, Newman was re-elected and the Liberals took control of the council by taking five wards from Labor.

 Newman was selected as one of 25 mayors from across the world shortlisted for the 2010 World Mayor Prize, an online competition aimed at raising the profile of civic leaders.
 When the results were announced, Newman was declared the fifth-best mayor in the world.